Respirator Fit Testing Workshop

 The Occupational Safety and Health Administration (OSHA) requires annual fit-testing for most respirators used in the occupational and health care settings.
 But aside from manufacturer training on how to use specific fit-testing equipment, few training courses are available for health professionals who perform fit-testing.

 In response to requests for comprehensive and practical training presented within a single day, this course presents theory and hands-on practice with widely used quantitative (QNFT) and qualitative (QLFT) fit-testing methods in a one-day workshop.
-To reduce participants' travel time and costs, the fit-testing workshop is offered twice each year back-to-back in Pittsburgh with a related course, the NIOSH-Approved Spirometry Training Course.
-The classes are taught at adjacent hotels; transportation is provided.
+To reduce participants' travel time and costs, the fit-testing workshop is offered twice each year back-to-back with a related course, the NIOSH-Approved Spirometry Training Course.

 Based on client requests, this fit-testing course reviews the requirements of the OSHA Respiratory Protection Standard, clarifies when fit-testing is needed and when QNFT vs. QLFT is appropriate, provides steps to follow for fit-testing preparation, demonstrates and provides hands-on participant practice with both qualitative (QLFT) quantitative (QNFT) fit-testing, and discusses special considerations for Powered Air Purifying Respirators (PAPRs) and Recordkeeping.
-AIHA/ANSI Z88.10-2010 "Respirator Fit Testing Methods" is discussed and provided to course participants at no additional cost.
+AIHA/ANSI Z88.10-2010 "Respirator Fit Testing Methods" is discussed.

 Class size is limited to maximize student-faculty interaction and to keep the atmosphere informal and conducive to learning.
 Topics are varied to keep students interested and involved.
 Breaks are frequent to help students concentrate and remain focused.